datsuns/stm32f4_Discovery_Unity/README.md

 usage
 -----
-* edit the Makefile and point "CHIBIOS = ../../chibios" to your ChibiOS folder
+* edit the Makefile and point "CHIBIOS = ../ChibiOS-RT/" to your ChibiOS folder
+* edit the Makefile and point "UNITY = ../../unity.framework" to your Unity Framework folder
 * make
-* connect the STM32F4 Discovery with both USB connectors
+* connect the STM32F4 Discovery with **both** USB connectors
 * flash the STM32F4: st-flash write build/ch.bin 0x8000000
 * use your favorite terminal programm to connect to the Serial Port (/dev/ttyACM0 for me, probably COM1 on Windows)